fareen341/Angular/README.md

 1)inside component's css.<br>
 2)style.css, which is already present in app folder.
 It is used for global css.<br>
 3)inside asserts create css files.<br>

+<h1>include</h1>
+to make it public then use export and import where need
+@
+ngModule({
+  declarations: [],  // All components, directives & pipes
+  exports: [],  //All components, directives, pipes that can be used by other modules
+  imports: []    //All components, directives, pipes and modules  that can be used by this module
+ //All component  bootstrap: []   // will only be included in root module only })

+To make it component give @component directive
+@Component({
+    selector: 'app-root'   //should be unique
+    templates: 'Hello world'
+})

+we can use same selector many times, as in amazon has same component recent product, new products etc. dont use same component inside sam component. but we can use it in any other omponen like app, and any other component